TheNinjaRahul/TradesOHLC/README.txt

 ./gradlew bootRun "classpath:sample.json" "Bloomberg" "XXBTZUSD"

-Paramter 1: FileName that we want to load
+Parameter 1: FileName that we want to load
-Paramter 2: Observer Name
+Parameter 2: Observer Name
-Paramter 3: Observer want to observe which Symbol.
+Parameter 3: Observer want to observe which Symbol.

 Test Case:
 --------------------------------------

-Running tese with SpringBootTest.
+Running test with SpringBootTest.
 Passing expected file data and observer name and observer SYMBOL as input.

 Worker 1 will read file.